Green function and singularities in Stokes flow confined by cylindrical walls: Stokeslet Dipole

 The case where the indexes $j$ and $k$ in eq. (\ref{eq76_}) are equal is of particular interest since it provides a simple model flow generated by force-free microswimmers \cite{berke_hydrodynamic_2008,drescher_fluid_2011,lauga_2020}.
 Considering a microswimmer with symmetry axis along the direction $j$, the induced flow is

 where the parenthesis for the index $(j)$ highlight that the Einstein summation is not applied.
 In fact, the field in eq. (\ref{eq79_}) is not a bitensor since it does not transform as a vector at the pole point ${\pmb \xi}$.
-Considering, without loss of generality, the microswimmer being at $\xi^2=0$ and $\xi^3=0$, the attractive (or repulsive) leading order hydrodynamic force through the walls $F_1$ is proportional by a constant $c_{(j)}>0$ to the intensity of the strain $\mathcal{S}$ introduced by the microswimmer into the fluid and to the regular part term in eq. (\ref{eq79_}) evaluated at ${\pmb x}={\pmb \xi}$, where $c_{(j)}$ depends on the specific geometry of the microswimmer and on the viscosity of the fluid \cite{lauga_2020,procopio_theory_2024}.